Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Is Amritsar walkable in 48 hours?

-Day 1 is almost entirely walkable: the Golden Temple, Jallianwala Bagh, Partition Museum, Kesar Da Dhaba, Lawrence Road, and Hall Bazaar all sit within a fifteen-minute walk of each other.
-Day 2 requires transport to Wagah Border (28 km west of Amritsar, Rs 50โ80 per seat in a shared auto from Hall Gate, approximately $0.60โ$1 USD).
+Yes, Amritsar is largely walkable in 48 hours.
+Day 1 is almost entirely on foot: the Golden Temple, Jallianwala Bagh, Partition Museum, Kesar Da Dhaba, Lawrence Road, and Hall Bazaar all sit within a fifteen-minute walk of each other.
+Day 2 requires transport to Wagah Border (28 km west of Amritsar, Rs 50 to 80 per seat in a shared auto from Hall Gate, approximately $0.60 to $1 USD).
 Two days covers everything essential.
 A third day is worthwhile but not necessary.

 What should I wear to the Golden Temple?

-Cover your head (free cloth squares at the entrance; bring your own if you prefer), cover your shoulders, cover your knees.
+To visit the Golden Temple, cover your head (free cloth squares at the entrance; bring your own if you prefer), cover your shoulders, and cover your knees.
 Leave footwear at the numbered cloakroom before the entrance.
 Wash your feet at the entrance pool.
 No dress code beyond these requirements: the emphasis is on modesty and respect, not specific garments.
 Jeans with a covered top and a dupatta or scarf over your head is perfectly correct.

 Is there a camera fee at the Golden Temple?